The King’s College Fall 2021 Reopening Plan

-Yes, we will hold classes remotely on Labor Day, September 7, as an inclement weather rehearsal and to avoid the challenges of holiday building closures and holiday commuting schedules.
+Yes, we will hold classes remotely on Labor Day, Monday, September 6 to avoid the challenges of holiday building closures and holiday commuting schedules.

-If you live in campus housing, King’s staff will provide you with a quarantine location and work with you to ensure you have necessities such as groceries, hygiene products, and cleaning supplies for the duration of your quarantine.
-If you live off-campus, you may quarantine in your off-campus apartment.
-King’s students, staff, and faculty with whom you closely interacted prior to the start of your symptoms to the day of your positive test result will be required to self-isolate.
+If you live in campus housing, King’s staff will provide you with an isolation or quarantine location and work with you to ensure you have necessities such as groceries, hygiene products, and cleaning supplies for the duration of your isolation or quarantine.
+If you live off-campus, you may isolate or quarantine in your off-campus apartment.
+King’s students, staff, and faculty with whom you closely interacted 48 hours prior to the start of your symptoms or positive test result until the day you called the Emergency Phone will be required to self-quarantine (if unvaccinated).